Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 Our scale-up just got our first SOC 2 Type II demand.
 Can you get us there?

 Yes.
-Our Coquitlam scale-up engagements commonly include SOC 2 readiness.
-Control map, MFA sitewide, EDR, MDR, quarterly access reviews, documented IR runbook, and evidence packs formatted for your customer’s auditor.
-Type I in 120 days, Type II during the observation window.
+Our Coquitlam scale-up engagements commonly include SOC 2 readiness: a control map, MFA sitewide, EDR, MDR, quarterly access reviews, a documented IR runbook, and evidence packs formatted for your customer’s auditor.
+We prepare Type I readiness first, then support Type II evidence through the observation window.

-Our clinic operates under BC PIPA and our hospital partner is auditing us.
-Can you produce PIPA evidence?
+Our clinic operates under BC PIPA and our partner is auditing us.
+Can you produce PIPA-BC evidence?

 How much does cybersecurity cost in Coquitlam?+

-Managed cybersecurity services in Coquitlam typically cost $180-$250 per user per month.
+Managed cybersecurity services in Coquitlam are priced on a fixed per-user monthly fee.
 Pricing depends on user count, compliance requirements, and scope.
-Standalone assessments range from $2,500 to $5,000.
+Standalone assessments are scoped as a fixed-fee engagement.
 No hidden fees.

 Do you provide on-site incident response in Coquitlam?+